 Students in the traditional program wishing to make changes in course registration should initiate the process by consulting with their academic advisor.
 During the announced registration periods in fall and spring semesters, advisors can make changes to a student's course schedule online.
 Changes can also be made in the registrar's office up to the first day of classes.
-After classes begin, a Class Schedule Change Form (also known as a Drop/Add Form) must be completed by the student, securing signatures of approval from each instructor and the academic advisor.
+After classes begin, a Class Schedule Change Form must be completed by the student, securing signatures of approval from each instructor and the academic advisor.
 The change is complete only when the student returns the approved form to the registrar's office and it has been entered into the computer database.
-A student may request admission to a class until the eighth class day of the semester.
+A student may request admission to a class until the fifth class day of the semester.
 There is no charge for course changes through the 10th day of the semester.
 Following the last day to drop a course, charges may be assessed.
 See the Financial Information section (p.
-28) of this Catalog for details.
+31) of this Catalog for details.